Kaybarax/react-nextjs-and-expo-react-native-monorepo/apps/expo-mobile-app/README.md

 - [Expo documentation](https://docs.expo.dev/): Learn fundamentals, or go into advanced topics with our [guides](https://docs.expo.dev/guides).
 - [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.
-- [NativeWind documentation](https://www.nativewind.dev/): Learn how to use Tailwind CSS in React Native.
+- [React Native documentation](https://reactnative.dev/docs/style): Learn more about styling in React Native.

 ## Join the community